 19. Submit guest posts

-Guest posting has been a popular marketing idea for years.
+Guest posting has been a popular online marketing idea for years.
 To this day, it still remains an effective way to market a small business.
 It works by submitting a free piece of content (usually a blog post) to a popular publication in your industry.

 Many websites accept guest posts because they can monetize the content.